Analysis of the Anderson operator: Heat operator of the Anderson operator

+The following corollary states that each eigenvalue has a law absolutely continuous with respect to the Lebesgue measure.
+(It is not clear however that tuples of $k$ eigenvalues have a law that is absolutely continuous with respect to the Lebesgue measure in $\bbR^k$.)
+In particular, the first eigenvalue $\lambda_0$ has a positive probability to belong to $(-\infty,\lambda]$ for any $\lambda>0$, hence the spectrum cannot be bounded below by a deterministic constant.

-\begin{cor} Each random variable $\lambda_n(\widehat{\xi}\,)$ has a law that is absolutely continuous with respect to Lebesgue measure on $\bbR$, with a positive density.
-So the kernel of $H$ is almost surely trivial and the semigroup $(e^{-tH})_{t>0}$ has no invariant Borel probability measure. \end{cor}
+\begin{corollary} For $n\ge0$ the random variable $\lambda_n(\widehat{\xi}\,)$ has a law that is absolutely continuous with respect to the Lebesgue measure on $\bbR$, with a positive density.
+In particular, the kernel of $H$ is almost surely trivial and the semigroup $(e^{-tH})_{t>0}$ has no invariant Borel probability measure. \end{corollary}

-\begin{Dem} Given any random variable $X$, the random variable $X+N$ is absolutely continuous with respect to the Lebesgue measure if $N$ is.
-This can be seen as a regularisation of the characteristic function via a convolution.
-Thus, it suffices for example to see that the law of the random variables $\lambda_n(\widehat\xi\,)$ is absolutely continuous with respect to the law of $\lambda_n(\widehat\xi\,)+N$ with $N$ a $\mcN(0,1)$ variable independent of $\xi$.
-Since the translation of the potential by a constant only induces a translation of the spectrum, we have
+\begin{proof} Given any independent random variables $X$ and $N$, the law of the random variable $X+N$ is absolutely continuous with respect to Lebesgue measure if the law of $N$ has that property.
+This can be seen as a regularisation of the probability density via a convolution.
+Thus, it suffices for example to see that the law of the random variables $\lambda_n(\widehat\xi\,)$ is absolutely continuous with respect to the law of $\lambda_n(\widehat\xi\,)+N$ with $N$ a $\mcN(0,1)$ random variable independent of $\xi$.
+Since the translation of the potential by a constant only induces a translation of the spectrum we have